gabelivan/wp-asset-clean-up/readme.txt

 - You're using a cache plugin that is caching pages even when you're logged in which is something I don't recommend as you might have conflicts with other plugins as well (e.g. in W3 Total Cache, you can enable/disable this) or that plugin is caching pages even when a POST request is made to them (which is not a good practice as there are many situations in which a page should not be cached).
 That could happen if you're using "WP Remote POST" method (from version 1.2.4.4) of retrieving the assets in the Dashboard.

-- You might have other functions or plugins (e.g. Plugin Organizer) that are loading prior to WP Asset CleanUp.
+- You might have other functions or plugins (e.g. Plugin Organizer) that are loading prior to Asset CleanUp.
 Note that Plugin Organizer has a file that is in “mu-plugins” which will load prior to any plugin you have in “plugins”, thus, if you have disabled specific plugins through “Plugin Organizer” in some pages, their assets will obviously not show in the assets list as they are not loaded at all in the first place.

 If none of these apply to you and you just don't see assets that should definitely show there, please open a support ticket.

+= How can I access all the features? =

+You can get access to more features, priority support and automatic updates by <a href="https://gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_faq">Upgrading to the Pro version</a>.

 = jQuery and jQuery Migrate are often loading on pages/post.
 Are they always needed? =